aram4081/aram4081/README.md

 - 🔭 I’m currently looking forward to learn python for machine learning and C# for game development.
 - 🎯 My three main goals are getting the PCAP certficate, doing medecine studies and finishing Dark Souls 1 !
 - 🫱🏼‍🫲🏻 I'm colaborating with anyone whoever is willing to for making an indie game.
-- 💬 I can help for python, C# and SQL debugging
+- 💬 I can help for python, C# and SQL debugging.
-- 📮 You can reach me via twitter or my mail
+- 📮 You can reach me via twitter or my mail.
+- 🥰 My pronouns are He/Him.
+- ❤️ I like CS:GO, Central Cee and Hunter x Hunter.
+- ➕ I speak French (my native language), Arabic and English fluently.
+I speak Russian quite well and I'm learning Finnish and Turkish.

 <!--
 **aramslav/aramslav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.